 - Literary and critical theory

 Recent and On-Going Research

 My PhD, which I am now turning into a monograph, was on the controversial postwar Anglo-Pakistani psychoanalyst Masud Khan.
-My work argued that his life and writing must be conceived through his personal and institutional commitment to literary modernism, offering an unusual case study for the intersection of literary modernism with the end of empire, and a highly idiosyncratic approach to psychoanalytic theory.
-Ultimately I read Khan’s work as a form of highly experimental late-modernist life writing inside psychoanalysis.
+My work argued that his life and writing must be conceived through his personal and institutional commitment to literary modernism, offering an unusual case study for the intersection of modernism with the end of empire, and a highly idiosyncratic approach to psychoanalytic theory.
+Ultimately I read Khan’s work as a form of experimental late-modernist life writing inside psychoanalytic theory.